nodeshift/nodejs-reference-architecture/docs/development/ci-cd.md

 The version of the component and the version of Node.js (through the base container image used) is fixed in the Development stage of the pipeline where the image is built for the component.
-That iamge is typically pushed to an internal registry and later steps in the pipeline use a tagged version of that image from the registry.
+That image is typically pushed to an internal registry and later steps in the pipeline use a tagged version of that image from the registry.